Red-billed pied tanager: Taxonomy and systematics

-French ornithologist Louis Jean Pierre Vieillot described the red-billed pied tanager as Saltator melanoleucus in 1817.
+French ornithologist Louis Pierre Vieillot described the red-billed pied tanager as Saltator melanoleucus in 1817.
 In 1823, English ornithologist John Latham called it the divaricated tanager, having seen a specimen in Lord Stanley's collection.
 French naturalist René Lesson called it Psaris habia in his work Centurie zoologique.
 English ornithologist George Robert Gray followed on by placing in the genus Tityra as T. habia in his Genera of Birds.
 German ornithologist Jean Cabanis defined the genus Lamprospiza in 1847, giving it the binomial name of Lamprospiza habia.
 Finally English zoologist Philip Sclater gave it its current name in 1856, synonymising the species descriptions to date.

 The red-billed pied tanager and the three other species in family Mitrospingidae were previously placed in family Thraupidae, the "true" tanagers.
 A 2013 publication detailed how they did not belong there and proposed the new family for them.
 The North and South American Classification Committees of the American Ornithological Society accepted the new placement in July 2017 and March 2019, respectively.
 The International Ornithological Committee (IOC) followed suit in January 2018.

 The red-billed pied tanager is the only member of its genus and has no subspecies.